cs-gy6903/2022-fall/project/README.md

 - encrypted application data ciphertext (variable length)
 - authentication tag (length depends on cipher, 16 bytes for AES GCM)

-So, for each of this phase's messages, we'll need to decrypt the records in order to parse the messages and validate their contents.
+For each of this phase's messages, we'll need to decrypt the records in order to parse the messages and validate their contents.
 Per our negotiated ciphersuite, these records are encrypted using AES 128 GCM, so we know that we'll need a master key and an IV.
-The calculation of these inputs is described in [section 7.3 of RFC-8446][23]; you may recognize our old friend `HKDF-Expand-Label` from Phase 3:
+The calculation of these inputs is partially described in [section 7.3 of RFC-8446][23]; you may recognize our old friend `HKDF-Expand-Label` from Phase 3:

 ```